Before we get to the breathing tips and techniques, I first want to talk about why we should focus on our breathing.

 Switch it up between breathing in through your nose, out through your mouth, or in and out from your mouth.

-3. When you are running in cold weather it is best to always breathe in through your nose to warm the air before it hits your lungs.
+Therefore, when you are running in cold weather it is best to always breathe in through your nose to warm the air before it hits your lungs.

 Breathing in through your mouth will cause that soreness in your throat area since you are breathing in cold air, sometimes even sub-freezing air!

-This will really require you to breathe in and out through your belly but it will increase your running economy!
+breathe in and out through your belly but it will increase your running

 References: